Apostolic United Brethren: Meetings

 General Sacrament Meeting and Sunday School meetings (as well as many private family Sunday Schools) take place on Sundays, as do Priesthood meetings.
 Relief Society (a women's organization), Girls Class, Primary, and Scouting take place throughout the week.

 Dances, firesides, musical events, plays, and classes are often held at meetinghouses.

 Doctrines and practices

 The AUB regards the Book of Mormon as sacred scripture in addition to the Bible, and accepts the Articles of Faith written by Joseph Smith to summarize Latter Day Saint beliefs.
 The AUB teaches that the LDS Church is still fulfilling a divine role in spreading the Book of Mormon and other basic doctrines of Mormonism, and in facilitating genealogy.

-Members of the AUB are known for their belief in plural marriage and what is commonly called the "1886 Meeting".
+Members of the AUB are known for their belief in plural marriage and what is commonly called the "1886 Meeting" ordering continual plural marriage despite government opposition.
 Other key beliefs include the United Order, the Adam–God doctrine, and the exclusion of black people from the priesthood.
 While not all members take part in plural marriage, it is considered a crucial step in the quest for obtaining the highest glory of heaven.